AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

       - int
       - flag to set with respect to which frame the relative orbit trajectory is drawn.
         Value of 0 (protobuffer default) or 1 to use Hill Frame, 2 to use Velocity Frame
+    * - ``relativeOrbitFrame``
+      - string
+      - If valid spacecraft name provided, the relative orbit chief spacecraft will be set to that spacecraft object.
+Setting the string to "AUTO" or leaving this field empty will select the camera target spacecraft as the chief.
+    * - ``spacecraftShadowBrightness``
+      - double
+      - Control the ambient light specific to spacecraft objects, value between 0 and 1, use negative value to use viz default

 Setting Actuator GUI Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~